ThinkR-open/shinidraw/README.md

 ## Why?

 Excalidraw is awesome, and we’ve been using it for prototyping `{shiny}` apps for a while now.
-So what was missing, and what does `{shinidraw}` brings to the table?
+So what is missing, and what does `{shinidraw}` bring to the table?

 ### Projects

-When use in the browser, Excalidraw saves your drawings in your browser’s local storage, and you can export and save locally.
+When used in the browser, Excalidraw saves your drawings in your browser’s local storage, and you can export and save locally.

-When using `{shinidraw}`, you’ll have a built-in project system, where the `.excalidraw` files are store on the machine running the app.
+When using `{shinidraw}`, you’ll have a built-in project system, where the `.excalidraw` files are stored on the machine running the app.

 If you develop in an existing project, `{shinidraw}` will load the latest version of the `.excalidraw` file.